segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can I change the data type of a column in the warehouse?

 Yes, data types are set up in your warehouse based on the first value that comes in from a source.
-However, you can request the support team to update the data type.
-To learn more on how to request, check out [Data Types](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility) section.
+However, you can request the support team to update the data type by reaching out to [support](https://app.segment.com/workspaces?contact=1).
+To learn more, check out [Data Types](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility) section.